wkumari/draft-harkins-owe/README.md

-Harkins & Kumari        Expires December 15, 2016               [Page 7]
+Harkins & Kumari        Expires January 26, 2017                [Page 7]

-Internet-Draft              Abbreviated Title                  June 2016
+Internet-Draft              Abbreviated Title                  July 2016

    expensive authentication.
 A client indicates its desire to do "PMK